An XML/JSON Parser reads and processes a single text stream of hierarchical data and give elements as parsed output in XML/JSON format.

 The source file contains details of customers’ orders.

-To preview data, right-click on header of the source object and select Preview Output from the context menu.
+To preview data, right-click on the source object’s header and select Preview Output from the context menu.

 A Data Preview window will open, displaying the source data.

 Observe that it is difficult to decipher fields and elements when the data is in a text stream.
 To make sense of this data, it needs to be structured in a proper format, with fields and collection regions clearly identified.

 To parse this source data, we will use XML/JSON Parser in Astera Centerprise.